cawleyflower/testDocs/content/Writing_Guide/Markdown_Guide.md

 *This text will be italicized in the rendered text*

-Underscores may also be used in the place of asterisks
+Underscores may also be used in the place of asterisks, however the Cumulus Standard will be the **

+The ~ character can be used for strike throughs

+~~This text will have a strikethrough~~

+### Code Blocks and Syntax

 Use three backticks to signify a code block

 ```
 Formatter.prototype.removeSideandTopBar = function(){